TommyClausner/BCI17/README.md

 - hit return to select
 - during the calibration hit 'esc' to exit
 - during the game hithit 'esc' (basic version) of close window (Steven's version) to exit

+### Known Bugs
+- calling the EEG viewer yields a problem when closing it... the GUI window becomes unresponsive and has to be force killed.
+However this is only the case for the EEG viewer and does not affect other functions.
+The problem seems to be that after closing the figure window, MATLAB is still activated... if someone knows how to fix that, let me know ;)